 Science provides the foundations for understanding the world through the specific disciplines of Biology, Chemistry and Physics.
-Science has changed our lives and is also vital to the world’s future.
+Science has changed our lives and is vital to the world’s future.
 Our students are encouraged to develop a sense of excitement and curiosity about natural phenomena, explain why things occur, predict how things will behave and analyse why things have happened.
+The science department promotes scientific literacy, team working skills and encourages healthy lifestyles amongst all our students.

 Science Subject Staff